spryker/spryker-docs/docs/marketplace/dev/front-end/table-design/table-column-types/table-column-type-text.md

 ## Overview

-Table Column Text is an Angular Component that provides a static text.
+Table Column Text is an Angular Component that renders a text.

 Example usage of the Table Column Text in the `@spryker/table` config: